 The Aibetsu Project encompasses five historical gold-silver and mercury mines and/or mineral occurrences on the western side of the project, and large areas of alteration within the central and eastern parts of the project.
 The Tokusei mine produced 38,580 ounces of gold and 472,620 ounces of silver, mined from quartz-adularia veins between 1930-1942.
 The project area has had only limited exploration since the 1940's which included mapping, soil sampling, and resistivity surveys by MMAJ over the Tokusei mine area between 1998-2002.
-This work culminated in five diamond drill holes up to 700 m deep for a total of 3,400 m targeted mainly on Tokusei mine extensions.
-The most significant result was from drill hole 13MAHB-2 which reported an intersection of 1.4 m at 69 g/t Au and 263 g/t Ag from a quartz vein intersected approximately 340 m below surface.
+This work culminated in five diamond drill holes up to 700 metres deep for a total of 3,400 metres targeted mainly on Tokusei mine extensions.
+The most significant result was from drill hole 13MAHB-2 which reported an intersection of 1.4 metres at 69 grams per tonne gold and 263 grams per tonne silver from a quartz vein intersected approximately 340 metres below surface.

-In Q2/Q3 2017, semi-detailed geologic mapping and geochemical sampling of historical mine workings, ridges, streams and roads was undertaken over the Tokusei and historical workings located on the west side of the project.
-Infill and extensions of the MMAJ soil sampling program over a 5 x 4 km grid area was also completed.
+In the second and third quarters of 2017, semi-detailed geologic mapping and geochemical sampling of historical mine workings, ridges, streams and roads was undertaken over the Tokusei and historical workings located on the west side of the project.
+Infill and extensions of the MMAJ soil sampling program over a 5 x 4 kilometre grid area was also completed.
 Results confirmed the presence of high-grade gold mineralization within and around the historic Tokusei mine workings and emphasized the significant potential for extensions to the epithermal vein system at the Tokusei mine.
 Subsequent spectral alteration studies of sample duplicates confirmed these findings.

-In the third/fourth quarter in 2022, the Alliance completed detailed mapping and outcrop sampling to define the source of highly elevated gold and pathfinder element anomalies identified from Initial Phase BLEG sampling over a contiguous 5 by 5 km zone within the eastern side of the project.
+In the third and fourth quarter of 2022, the Alliance completed detailed mapping and outcrop sampling to define the source of highly elevated gold and pathfinder element anomalies identified from Initial Phase BLEG sampling over a contiguous 5 by 5-kilometre zone within the eastern side of the project.
 Mapping has defined two extensive clay alteration zones with associated quartz vein mineralization.
-Preparations are now underway for CSAMT surveying to cover priority areas in Q2 and Q3, 2023 to advance drill targeting within the project.